Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Introduction

-We trained Q-fid on two of the IBM quantum processors: \textit{ibm\_nairobi} and \textit{ibmq\_montreal}.
-We used the \texttt{QASMbench} benchmark suite \cite{qasmbench} with 25 NISQ algorithms from simple to complex to test Q-fid's accuracy and compared it with \texttt{mapomatic}.
-We ran individual circuits with fixed layouts and no transpiler optimizations on \textit{ibm\_nairobi}.
-Q-fid was able to predict the circuit's fidelity with an average RMSE of \(0.0515\), which is \(5.70\times\) better than \texttt{mapomatic}.
-Among the 25 tested algorithms, Q-fid is more accurate than \texttt{mapomatic} by as much as \(24.7\times\).
-On \textit{ibmq\_montreal}, when transpiler optimization is on, Q-fid correctly finds the top 10\% of high-fidelity circuit layouts for all 25 algorithms.
-Within those top 10\% of layouts, Q-fid's predicted fidelity has an average RMSE of \(0.0252\), up to \(32.8\times\) more accurate than \texttt{mapomatic}.

-The contributions of this work are listed below: \begin{itemize} \item We propose a simple and intuitive method to model a quantum circuit as a \textbf{text-based time series}.
-This method enables feeding the quantum circuits directly into an LSTM neural network, and it can be applied to \textbf{any gate-based quantum processor}, regardless of their implementation technology. \item We present the \textbf{discrete coefficient of determination} (d-$R^2$) as a new metric to quantify the fidelity of a noisy quantum circuit. d-$R^2$ clearly defines the uniform distribution as the \textbf{worst-case} output distribution for a quantum circuit, offering an intuitive baseline comparison for NISQ algorithm fidelities. \item We show that LSTM is effective in learning the properties of a qubit and a quantum gate from the quantum circuit itself.
-The trained system, \textbf{Q-fid}, can predict the performance of a quantum circuit without any separate input of hardware calibration data or gate error rates. \item We provide a \textbf{framework} to use LSTM for on-the-fly quantum circuit fidelity estimation, including the \textbf{architecture} of the neural network, how to build the \textbf{dataset}, and the training \textbf{workflow}.
-We show that Randomized Benchmarking can be used to generate a comprehensive dataset for initial training set. \item Experiments on \textbf{real NISQ algorithms} show that because Q-fid can accurately predict the fidelity of quantum circuits, we can retrieve more \textbf{high-fidelity, usable transpilations} than \texttt{mapomatic} from a large set of transpiled circuits, thus increasing processor utilization by allowing more circuit placement options. \end{itemize}
+The contributions of this work are listed below: \begin{itemize} \item We propose a simple and intuitive method to model a quantum circuit using text.
+This method can be applied to any gate-based quantum processor and enables feeding the quantum circuits directly into an LSTM neural network. \item We present the discrete coefficient of determination (d-$R^2$) to evaluate the noisy output distribution of a quantum circuit. d-$R^2$ uses the uniform distribution as the worst-case output, offering a reasonable baseline for comparing NISQ algorithm fidelities. \item We show that LSTM is effective in learning the error properties of a qubit and a quantum gate.
+The trained system, Q-fid, can predict the performance of a quantum circuit without any separate input of hardware calibration data or gate error rates. \item We provide a framework to use LSTM for on-the-fly quantum circuit fidelity estimation, including the architecture of the neural network, how to build the dataset using Randomized Benchmarking, and the training workflow. \item Experiments using real NISQ algorithms show that because Q-fid can accurately predict the d-$R^2$ score of quantum circuits, we can retrieve more high-fidelity, usable transpilations than \texttt{mapomatic} from a large set of transpiled circuits. \end{itemize}